-This cranberry cheesecake bar recipe came to fruition one day when I was thinking about how many of us have a can of cranberry sauce in our pantries right now?
+This cranberry cheesecake bar recipe came to fruition one day when I was thinking about how many of us have a can of cranberry sauce in our pantries right now.
 I bet a lot of us do.
 I checked when I was getting ready for this post and I had three!
-What better way to use it right now than to make these pretty, easy to serve, cheesecake bars with a ribbon of red and white running right through the center?
+What better way to use it right now than to make these pretty, easy-to-serve, cheesecake bars with a ribbon of red and white running right through the center?

 These cranberry bars come out of the pan looking as pretty as they do in that photo up there!
 Seriously!
 Take a bite and you’ll get the scrumptious combination of cranberry flavor with cream cheese filling and the topping’s crumble texture.
 Sounds absolutely delicious, right?

 Let’s get in the kitchen!